apache/airflow/docs/apache-airflow-providers-apache-livy/operators.rst

 You can also run this operator in deferrable mode by setting the parameter ``deferrable`` to True.
-This will lead to efficient utilization of Airflow workers as polling for job status happens on the triggerer.
+This will lead to efficient utilization of Airflow workers as polling for job status happens on the triggerer asynchronously.
 Note that this will need triggerer to be available on your Airflow deployment.

 .. exampleinclude:: /../../tests/system/providers/apache/livy/example_livy.py
     :language: python